From Pregnancy to Early Years

 Bucks Healthcare NHS Trust provide a range of services for children and young people in Bucks including Health Visiting, School Nursing, Physiotherapy, Occupational Therapy and Speech Therapy.
 This is a reliable place to go for information.
 You can find out more at Bucks healthcare Children and young people website or for information on Childhood illness visit NHS Child Health Bucks Facebook page.

-Did you know that across the County we have are 35 Children’s Centres dedicated to providing information, advice, support and activities for parents-to-be and families with children up to the age of 5 years.
-Many offer sessions with Health visitors and Speech and Language services which will be listed on each centre's timetable.
+Did you know that across the County we have 16 Family Centres dedicated to providing information, advice, support and activities for parents-to-be and families with children up to the age of 19 and up to 25 with SEND.
+Many offer sessions with Health Visitors and Speech and Language services which will be listed on each centre's timetable.

 You’ll also find a link to our Advice and Support Information which provides information on a range of areas including: becoming a parent, you and your partner and information specifically for dads and grandparents, parenting a teenager and so much more!

 Postnatal depression is a type of depression that many parents experience after having a baby.

 It's a common problem, affecting more than 1 in every 10 women within a year of giving birth.
 It can also affect fathers and partners.

 It's important to seek help as soon as possible if you think you might be depressed, as your symptoms could last months or get worse and have a significant impact on you, your baby and your family.

 With the right support, which can include self-help strategies and therapy, most women make a full recovery.

 Find out more about the symptoms and treatments (Source: NHS)